✶ Field notes from people who live here — honest, local hotels in Iceland.

 • Difficulty: Easy

-• Bonus: Combine with a visit to Deildartunguhver hot spring (5 minutes away)
+• Bonus: Combine with a visit to Deildartunguhver hot spring, just 5 minutes away

 The highest peak in the Westfjords, Kaldbakur rewards hikers with sweeping views of Ísafjarðardjúp and the shimmering Arctic Ocean.
-Start from Þorskadalur for a full-day adventure.
+Start from Þorskadalur for a full-day adventure that’ll test your legs but fill your camera roll.

 • Distance: 12 km round trip